hackclub/hackclub/workshops/tunes/README.md

 </body>
 ```

 I'll quickly break this down.
 The class applied to the `<body>` tag ensures that the Github Markdown styles are applied.
 Then in the first `<div>` tag we provide a basic introduction to the site.
 Then in the second `div` there are a `span` element for each key we will be using.
-Then at the end we add all of our Javascript scripts.
-Next up let me breakdown the CSS file.
+Then at the end, we add all of our Javascript scripts.
+Let me break down the CSS file:

 ```css
 body {